Arya0104/WEB315_Assignments_ThemeCricket/README.md

 successfully installed and comitted successfully

 12. Creating 6 Database values for the properties created in Theme.
 Created new file as SeedData.cs Commit successfully

+13. Updated Database values and Initializing SeedData.cs Was getting too many errors in dotnet build, beacuse I failed to update database first before initializing and updated it on old value, then had to manually update the CRUD pages and ran command dotnet ef migrations add "rating"

+    Completed successfully and comitted successfully